5T33Z0/Clover-Crate/SMBIOS/README.md

 ## About "Extended Firmware Features"
 ![ExtFF](https://user-images.githubusercontent.com/76865553/139642095-73a2352b-c5e3-481b-8fc2-cdd6702a4dc1.png)

-Expands the existing Firmware Features mask from 32 bits to up to 64 bits which is required for newest Macs and macOS Monterey.
+Expands the existing Firmware Features mask from 32 up to 64 bits which is required for newest Macs and macOS Monterey.
+Clover has the ability to set some default values for keys absent in config.plist.
+These are set automatically based on hardware characteristics or the selected mac model in SMBIOS. `iMacPro1,1` uses different values for ExtendedFirmwareFeatures than `iMac20,2`, for example.

 ## NOTES
 Unlike real Macs which are limited to a certain range of supported macOS versions, you can trick macOS into running on CPU models it doesn't support officially – at least, if the used SMBIOS are not too far off from the specs of your hardware.